LEB-EPFL/basic_training/book/src/chapter_image_acquisition/questions.md

 1. What are the differences between industrial CMOS and scientific CMOS (sCMOS) cameras?

 1. True or false: A camera with an exposure time of 20 ms necessarily acquires frames at a rate of 50 frames per second.

+1. Does the distance between the objective and the tube lens matter?
+Why or why not?